Yes, the title sounds absurdly dramatic.

 The technical vocabulary now serves an important defensive purpose:

-At this point, the developer often begins deploying increasingly dense technical explanations for the lack of results — not necessarily to solve the problem, but because the business owner no longer possesses the psychological strength to interrupt the conversation and ask what any of it means.
+At this point, the developer often begins deploying increasingly dense technical excuses for the lack of results — not necessarily to solve the problem, but because the business owner no longer possesses the psychological strength to interrupt the dialogue and ask what any of it means.

 Eventually, enough technical terminology is introduced to produce the unmistakable facial expression of a business owner realizing this conversation is no longer occurring in the English language, followed shortly afterward by the unmistakable “HUH???” expression normally associated with people being slowly abandoned by reality.

-Unfortunately, none of these things guarantee that customers can actually find the business online.
+Unfortunately, none of these things guarantee that potential customers can actually find the business online.

 The Technical Phase